EUDAT-Training/B2SHARE-Training/api/06_Update_record_metadata.md

 https://trng-b2share.eudat.eu/api/communities/0c97d6d2-88da-473a-8d30-2f4e730ed4a2/schemas/0#/draft_json_schema
 ```

-Using this URL, the version identifier can be found by downloading the schema and using the right metadata path:
+Using this URL, the version identifier can be found by retrieving the schema and using the right metadata path:

 ```python
 >>> s = requests.get(r.json()['metadata']['$schema'])